Zeeeepa/xrpl-trading-bot/README.md

 ## 🔄 Migration from v1.0

-If you're migrating from the Telegram bot version, see `MIGRATION.md` for detailed instructions.
+If you're migrating from the Telegram bot version:

 Key changes:
 - Removed all Telegram dependencies
+- Removed MongoDB dependency (now uses JSON file storage)
 - Modular architecture (was 9900+ lines in one file)
 - Runs as standalone process instead of Telegram bot
-- MongoDB schema remains compatible
+- State is stored in `data/state.json` instead of MongoDB

+**Note**: If you have existing MongoDB data, you'll need to export it and convert to the JSON format.
+See `data/state.json.example` for the structure.

 ## 📝 License